cmrfrd/taoa/README.md

 ## About

-The Art of Abstraction (TAOA) is a tech blog.
+The Art of Abstraction (TAOA) is a blog.
 To learn more about its mission read the about or the first post.

 Posts for TAOA are written in org mode, exported to mdx, then become viewable in a gatsby web app.
 Local development is done via containers.